osamudiamenojo/career_wise/README.md

 ## Credits
-- This projects makes use of two API's from onet and ...
+- This projects makes use of two API's from onet and unsplash

 ## Hosting
 This app is hosted on render and can be accessed from this link [here](https://careerwise.onrender.com/careers)